NirantK/nirantk.github.io/docs/writing/posts/tax-tips-for-consultants.md

 This can help simplify the process of receiving payments.
 However, it is important to note that this option is not always the most tax-efficient.
 It is advisable to consult a CA to understand the implications of this option for your specific amount, transaction frequency and expected personal expenses.

 RemoteIndian has a similar [Tax Guide](https://remoteindian.com/guides/tax-guide) that you might find useful.

+## 3. Invoicing

+I use [Refrens](https://refrens.com) to invoice my clients.
+It's a great tool for invoicing and managing your invoices.
+Here are some of the fields which I'd recommend you to fill in:

+1. **GSTIN**: This is your GST number.
+2. **Billed To**: This is the name, address, phone number, PAN and GSTIN of the client.
+3. **Invoice Date**: This is the date of the invoice.
+4. **Due Date**: This is the date by which the client needs to pay the invoice.
+5. **Invoice Number**: This is the invoice number.
+6. **Invoice Amount**: This is the amount of the invoice.
+7. **Invoice Currency**: This is the currency of the invoice.

 I'm not a CA, so please consult a CA before making any decisions.
 I'm sharing what I know in the hopes it's helpful to others.
 If you have any questions, please feel free to reach out to me on [Twitter](https://twitter.com/nirantk).